stavrostzagadouris/stavrossolutions/src/routes/articles/kali.md

 ## 6. Save your custom version of this Kali image

-So the way Docker would work by default is that if you were to type ```exit``` and leave, your image will revert back to what it was when you first started, and none of the packages would be there the next time you fire it up.
+The he way Docker would work by default is that if you were to type ``exit`` and leave, your image will revert back to what it was when you first started, and none of the packages would be there the next time you fire it up.

 Not ideal.

-So when your Kali iamges is populated with programs and updated, open another terminal tab, because we're now going to commit these changes to a custom image and run *that* image going forward.
+So when your Kali image is populated with programs and updated, open another terminal tab, because we're now going to commit these changes to a custom image and run *that* image going forward.

-In your new terminal window, we're going to basically write all your changes to a new image file you can name whatever you want.

-## 7. Saving your custom version of this Kali image for real this time
+## 7. Saving your custom version of this Kali image, for real this time

 List your running containers as you'll need the container ID for the next steps.